Firefighters Brace For 'Critical 24-Hour Window' As Winds Pick Up In California

 The company says the outages are meant "to prevent a catastrophic wildfire sparked by electrical equipment during extreme weather events."
 But that assertion has brought skepticism from state authorities such as Gov. Gavin Newsom, who earlier this month blasted the utility for making its customers foot the bill for its decades of "greed and neglect."

-The outages have also drawn concern at the federal level.
+The outages also have drawn concern at the federal level.
 U.S. Secretary of Veterans Affairs Robert Wilkie sent a letter to Newsom on Monday urging him to curb the power outages, saying they "could become dangerous for Veterans receiving in-home care and those who rely on the refrigeration of life saving medications like insulin."

-Meanwhile, hundreds of miles to the south, firefighters are racing to contain another blaze: the Getty fire, which erupted early Monday morning in Los Angeles.
-Perched near Interstate 405, the busiest highway in the U.S., the fire afforded some spectacular — and spectacularly frightening — views for passing motorists, even as it forced the evacuation of thousands of residences across the hills of northwestern Los Angeles.
+Meanwhile, hundreds of miles to the south, firefighters are racing to contain another blaze: the Getty Fire, which erupted early Monday morning in Los Angeles.
+Perched near Interstate 405, the busiest highway in the U.S., the fire afforded some spectacular — and spectacularly frightening — views for passing motorists, even as it forced the evacuation from thousands of residences across the hills of northwestern Los Angeles.

 The L.A.
-Fire Department said Tuesday morning that the Getty fire, which had grown to more than 650 acres, remains just 5 percent contained.
+Fire Department said Tuesday morning that the Getty Fire, which had grown to more than 650 acres, remains just 5% contained.
 And with strong winds expected to reach up to 70 mph by Tuesday night, firefighters fear that embers riding the gusts could significantly complicate their fight to get the blaze under control.

 "This fire will not be down and done for at least a couple weeks," Mayor Eric Garcetti warned at a news conference Tuesday morning.